naghamalsaade/Pharmacy-Managment-System/README.md

 A multi-branch, multi-store pharmacy management system.
 This system is used by three types of users: Super admin - Pharmacy employee - store employee

+- The system supports both Arabic and English languages
+- Notification system when a product is about to expire or run out
+- The ability to send an email
+- The ability for customers to pay electronically
+- Export reports to pdf , excel
+- The ability to print the report
+- Possibility to change the site's theme

 ## Admin Requirements: